seanpmaxwell/Typescript-Best-Practices/README.md

 OOP can be achieved in TypeScript/JavaScript with classes or factory-functions.
 Object-literals cannot follow OOP because they lack encapsulation.

-People coming from strict OOP environments (like Java) tend to overuse classes, but they do make sense in some situtations.
+People coming from strict OOP environments (like Java) tend to overuse classes, but they do make sense in some situations.
 Here are some basic guidelines:

 - **Use a class** when you have an object with an internal state and methods which modify that internal state over time.
-- **Don't use a class** soley as a namespace or when you're **assembling and returning an object whose behavior is fully determined at instantiation** with no meaningful **lifecycle** or need for `this`.
+- **Don't use a class** solely as a namespace or when you're **assembling and returning an object whose behavior is fully determined at instantiation** with no meaningful **lifecycle** or need for `this`.
 A **factory-function** would be more appropriate here.
 - **Note:** I would also recommend avoiding classes for **handling IO-data** (even when you feel tempted to use OOP), because this often leads to:
   - Many unnecessary **constructor calls** to support dynamic behavior, or a large number of identical `public static` functions
   - IO-data should just be 'acted upon' not do things.
   - Use **module-object** for handling IO-data.
-- **Tip:** If you feel tempted to use classes cause you like making constructor calls, these can easiy be replaced by the factory functions `.of`, `.from`, and `.is`: see [User.model.ts](User.model.ts).
+- **Tip:** If you feel tempted to use classes because you like making constructor calls, these can easily be replaced by the factory functions `.of`, `.from`, and `.is`: see [User.model.ts](User.model.ts).

 > You can see a more thorough list of design rules [here](Design-Rules.md).

 <a id="enums"></a>
 #### `Enums`

 Enums emit runtime JavaScript and are discouraged in modern TypeScript configurations because they generate additional code.
-Prefer **lookup-tables** with **declaration-merging** intead:
+Prefer **lookup-tables** with **declaration-merging** instead:

 ```ts
 const UserRoles = {